State of CT Gets $30m

 The FBRA has tried to keep you informed with information, from the Town and the Federal agencies, necessary to recover.
 I am thankful for the help from FBRA members who too were and continue to be displaced from their homes.

 Prior to the Hurricane the FBRA Erosion Committee continued pursuing methods and options to protect our shoreline.
-We plan to share some ideas at the FBRA Annual Meeting on September 11, 2013 from 7 – 9 at the Penfield II Pavilion.
+We plan to share some ideas at the FBRA Annual Meeting next September.

 The success of the FBRA will continue with your commitment to stay involved – I hope that you will.
 We will continue to address: beach erosion, activities of town government, litter and neighborhood safety.
 Your membership dues pay for our litter cleanups, plantings, insurance, newsletter mailings, legal fees and other expenses related to our work on behalf of the neighborhood.

 Thanks for your support